Adonai02/Investment-Portfolio/README.md

 ![](README_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->![](README_files/figure-gfm/unnamed-chunk-13-2.png)<!-- -->

-**We can observe and mention some conclusions about the bar charts that for the stock “BAC” has a lot of weight in both bar charts, so we can conclude that, according to our investment portfolio, it is wise to give a lot of weight to this asset.**
+**We can observe and mention some conclusions about the bar charts that for the stock “GOOG” has a lot of weight in both bar charts, so we can conclude that, according to our investment portfolio, it is wise to give a lot of weight to this asset.**